averyfreeman/Geospatial-map-of-lobby-funders/README.md

 #### A note about system requirements:
 ---
-My python projects tend to use `rye` for dependency management and `virtualenv` for encapsulation.
-This project uses neither - instead, I relied on system libraries, since it allowed for easier access to front-end frameworks like `Tkinter` and frame grabbing software `ffmpeg`.
-I have another repo I am creating for the same dataset that has a `jupyter-notebook` for doing quicker demonstrations of code segments.
-That project relies on `venv`, but this one does not.
+This project uses neither `virtualenv`, `rye`, or `pip freeze` for dependency management or encapculation - instead, I found it easier to rely on system libraries, since it allowed access to `Tkinter`, which I found to be painful trying to install into a `venv`.
+That does mean it has the potential to pollute your system libraries if you decide to build it locally.
+That's also one of the reasons I wanted to make sure its build system was available from within a container.
+I have another repo I will be releasing soon using the same dataset with a `jupyter-notebook`, and it relies on `venv`, but getting `Tkinter` to work from within `venv` for this project seemed rather unworkable, so that's the reason for my divergence from a more typical project workflow.

 #### Checking for system python libraries: